(Last updated: 28 Jan 2026)

 What income should I report on a 1042-S?

-In order for income to be reportable on a 1042-S, it must have been earned in the US by a foreign person or it must be income exempt under tax treaty or other IRC article covering non-US person’s income.
+For income to be reportable on a 1042-S, it must have been earned in the U.S. by a foreign person or qualify as income exempt under a tax treaty or other IRC provision applicable to non-U.S. persons’ income.

 Do report: